TheManyula/Modular-Pawn/README.md

 - `filterscripts/` contains all filterscripts.
 Check out the [sampctl documentation](https://github.com/Southclaws/sampctl/wiki/Filterscripts) on how to add filterscripts to your gamemode.
 - `gamemodes/` contains the `main.pwn` entry script which contains the main game loop and connects all modules in one place for compilation.
 - `libs/` contains all of your custom libraries that are not yet a sampctl package or that you don't want to publish.
 Be sure to install all necessary dependencies for these yourself as sampctl does not cover them!
-- `<module>/` is a folder for a module.
-It contains...
+- `modules/` is a folder for all modules.
-  - a `<module>.pwn` file for data and implementation logic, and
-  - a `i<module>.pwn` file for forward declarations of functions meant to be accessible from other modules.
 - `plugins/` contains all non-sampctl plugins.
 - `scriptfiles/` contains files needed by plugins.
 - `utils/` contains utility or helper functions for common programming tasks.